Omegapy/LLM-Frameworks-Tutorials/LlamaIndex Tutorial/LlamaIndex Hello Word/README.md

 Projects Description:
 - Load WebPage (dataConnector)
-- Store it in an idex
+- Store it in an index
 - Create a query Engine
-- Ask question about the webpage
+- Ask questions about the webpage
-- Use the LlamaIndex fuction:
+- Use the LlamaIndex function:
     - SimpleWebReader
     - VectoreStoreIndex
     - QueryEngine